 Farmers should contact their crop consultant, county land conservation office, or the Wisconsin Department of Natural Resources (DNR) for help identifying alternatives to high-risk spreading.
-One possible alternative is stacking manure in a safe location.
+These professionals can help identify fields where the risk is lower and alternative practices, such as stacking manure in a safe location.

-Manure Spill Requirements

-DATCP reminds manure haulers and drivers to put safety first when traveling on roadways in order to avoid spilling manure, prevent injuries, and protect the health of people and the environment.
+Manure Spill Requirements DATCP reminds manure haulers and drivers to put safety first when traveling on roadways in order to avoid spilling manure, prevent injuries, and protect the health of people and the environment.

-"About 31% of preventable transportation-related manure spills are due to operator error," said Kevin Erb, University of Wisconsin-Madison Division of Extension conservation professional training program director.
-"An accidental spill is not illegal, but failing to properly report and clean it up is."
+"About one third of preventable transportation-related manure spills are due to operator error," said Kevin Erb, University of Wisconsin-Madison Division of Extension conservation professional training program director.
+"Attentive driving and maintaining your equipment are two ways to reduce the risk of an accidental manure spill.
+An accidental spill is not illegal but failing to properly report and clean it up is."